ryanbrandt/Jadux/README.md

 Jadux.registerReducer(new MyReducer());
 ```

-Similiar to Redux, it would make sense to seperate state into multiple Reducers where each Reducer deals with a logical grouping of state values.
+It would probably make sense to seperate state into multiple Reducers where each Reducer deals with a logical grouping of state key-values (e.g. SearchReducer, ShoppingCartReducer)

 ## Dispatching Actions